genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 ##### Deploying to the server

-We will run `setupEnvironment` first (only need to run it once) to setup the Platform on the server.
+We will run `setupEnvironment` first (we only need to run it once) to set up the platform on the server.
 This task executes `install-genesis-distribution` (copies and unzips the Genesis distribution specified as a dependency) and then configures the installed distribution.

 Usage :
 ```shell